KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 ### v.1.19315.01 (11.November 2019)

-#### Device Configuration
+#### PREVIEW: Device Configuration

-The Devices  can now be configured through KOLIBRI Cloud.
+**PREVIEW**: Some devices configurations can now be seen in through the KOLIBRI Cloud.
+We are now testing the sending and fixing various issues.

 ![Device Configuration](/img/device_configuration.png "Device Configuration")

 #### Chart Performance

 Chart performance has been optimized.
-This was acomplished by two main adjustments:
+This was accomplished by two main adjustments:

 - Calculating the correct timezone to display on the chart is a time consuming thing when done in the browser.
 That is why it is now calculated on the backend.
-- Displaying over 100'000 data points per chanel is not performant.
-Especially useless is showing 100'000 data points on a 1000 pixel wide chart.
-The backend no uses the [Largest Triangle Three Buckets](https://docs.kolibricloud.ch/faq/overview/#does-the-chart-show-all-measurement-points) algorithm to downsample the loaded data to a maximum of 1'500 data points per channel.
+- Displaying over 100'000 data points per channel is not performant nor really useful as the chart is limited to 1000 pixel wide so it is not possible to present them.
+The backend no uses the [Largest Triangle Three Buckets algorithm](https://docs.kolibricloud.ch/faq/overview/#does-the-chart-show-all-measurement-points) to downsample the loaded data to a maximum of 1'500 data points per channel.
 This leads to a drastic performance boost without a significant accuracy loss.
+The downside of this is that when zooming in some values might be missing.
+The export feature still exports all data.

 #### Last Data Values

 Tank calculations have been added to the "Last Data Values" in the device table.

-#### Column Widths in Device and Alarm Table
+#### Column widths in Device and Alarm Table

-The column widths of the device and alarm table have been adjusted to the expected width of the texts within the colums.
-This saves up precious space.
+The column widths of the device and alarm table have been adjusted to the expected width of the texts within the columns.

 #### Mail Addresses in Alarm Settings

-The mail addresses in alarm settings can now be added by pressing "," or ";" while typeing.
+The mail addresses in alarm settings can now be added by pressing "," or ";" while typing.
 After adding a mail address it appears as a so called chip token.
 Clicking "x" on the chip token removes the mail address from the settings.

-Copy and pasting a comma or semicolon seperated list of mail addresses works accordingly.
+Copy and pasting a comma or semicolon separated list of mail addresses works accordingly.

 ![How to enter mail addresses](/img/enter_alarm_email_addresses.gif "How to enter mail addresses")